 In a SystemC application, it is a common coding idiom to include an infinite loop containing a call to the wait() function within a thread process in order to prevent the process from terminating prematurely, at the same time allowing co-operative pre-emption during simulation by suspending the process.
 The thread process body of a design shall also follow this structure.
-Among the available constructs to suspend a process, a design shall only use a call to wait(), where the wait condition is the clock edge that is specified in the module constructor.
+Among the available constructs to suspend a process, a design shall only use a call to wait(), where the wait condition is the clock edge to which the thread process is sensitive, as specified in the module constructor.
 That is, the only Supported waits are the following.

-- wait() - wait(int): where integer argument is statically determinable.
+- wait() - wait(int): where the integer argument is statically determinable.